iAnjaneySingh/mle-portfolio/README.md

   microsecond/nanosecond resolution bug that silently inflated every window 1000x.
 - Achieved effectively-once delivery into Redis via version-keyed idempotent writes guarded by a stored window watermark, without distributed transactions.

-## Interview prep

-Each README has a "known limits" section.
-Those are the questions a good interviewer will ask, answered before they ask — which is usually a better signal than the project itself.

 All three run locally with `docker compose up` and `make test`.
 Every test suite passes; the two failing-by-design scenarios in repo 3 are assertions that the